Barclays, SocGen UK staff revert to home working as government advice shifts

 More lenders are also expected to tell all but essential staff to work from home, a source at another big British bank said on Tuesday, asking not to be named.

-Some banks, including NatWest Group, have told staff they can work from home until next year.
+Some banks, including NatWest Group NWG.L, have told staff they can work from home until next year.

 Reporting By Lawrence White and Sinead Cruise, Additional reporting by Ann Maria Shibu in Bengaluru; editing by Lisa Shumaker, Mark Heinrich and Tom Brown